ocean-onion/BDCraft-maybe/clean_docs/economy/market.md

 3. **Market Initialization**:
    - A BD Dealer (FARMER) villager spawns inside the market
    - A Market Owner (CARTOGRAPHER) villager also spawns inside
-   - The player who placed the token becomes the "Market Founder"
+   - The player who placed the token becomes the market owner
+   - The Market Owner villager shows the player's name: "[username]'s Market Owner [market_level]"

 ## Collector Houses